Cooks and nurses go down 6K officers to protect prisoners in U.S. prisons | ExBulletin

 Trade union officials have warned of staffing issues even if they meet outside a medium-security prison in Mendota, California this week.
 But federal efforts to attract more workers with a 25% recruitment bonus have so far made little dents.
 The starting salary is just under $ 43,500 and is promised to be $ 62,615.
 But it’s far less than what some other federal agencies offer, not to mention competition with police stations, state prisons, oil refineries, factories, and warehouses.

-Aaron McGrotin, union president of FCI Mendota in California, said: “We killed staff on duty.
-On duty, staff were injured.
-At what point did they realize there was a problem to fix and stop band-aiding?”
+Aaron McGrotin, union chairman of FCI Mendota in California, said the agency was tired of putting a price tag on our lives.
+Killed a staff member during his duties.
+On the job, the staff was injured.
+At what point did they realize that there was a problem to fix and stopped band-aiding?

-The agency says it will hire nearly 4,000 new staff in 2020, more than ever, and more than 500 additional jobs are underway.
+According to the agency, it will hire nearly 4,000 new staff in 2020 compared to the previous year, and more than 500 additional jobs are underway.
 The agency said it provides retention incentives for positions that are difficult to fill, retains eligible employees to retire, and holds regular recruitment events.

 The situation can be even more dire as federal prisons prepare for the influx of prisoners.
 Currently, there are 152,376 prisoners in 122 facilities.

-The Prison Department terminates the contract with Private Lockup — Mendota Prison was set up to accept 400 prisoners from a Texas commercial facility — and about 5,000 released under house arrest during a pandemic.
-May ask for your return.
+Prison Department may terminate contract with private lockup set to accept 400 prisoners from a Texas commercial facility and seek the return of about 5,000 released on house arrest during a pandemic there is.

 In high-security prisons in Thomson, Illinois, several prisoners have been killed or committed suicide in recent months, adding about 20 non-executive workers daily, forcing officers to work 16 hours overtime. ..
 Overtime for more than a few hours a week.

 Last week, authorities suddenly recalled a temporarily relocated prison officer to assist with some of the system’s most understaffed facilities.
-Bureau officials said that those employees were sent to “where they are experiencing staff shortages for training purposes and to provide additional security as needed” and that the work is permanent.
-He said he never intended.
+Bureau officials said these employees were sent to locations experiencing staff shortages for training purposes and to provide additional security as needed.

 Those familiar with the matter said the decision to bring back staff was driven by cost savings and came after a fierce internal financial review.
 People were not allowed to discuss this issue publicly and spoke on condition of anonymity.